British Steam merchant

 |Notes on event|

-At 21.07 hours on 17 March 1941, U-106 attacked the convoy SL-68 north of the Cape Verde Islands and reported three ships with 21.000 grt sunk and another with 7000 grt damaged.
-In fact, only two ships, the Andalusian and Tapanoeli were hit and sunk.
+Between 21.07 and 21.10 hours on 17 March 1941, U-106 fired four single torpedoes at ships in the convoy SL-68 about 110 miles east of the Cape Verde Islands and claimed three ships with 21,000 grt sunk and another with 7000 grt damaged after hearing four detonations, although only one hit could be observed in the very dark night.
+In fact, only two ships, the Tapanoeli in station #12 and Andalusian in station #45 were hit by one torpedo each and sank.

 If you can help us with any additional information on this vessel then please contact us.